mforeman19/Parsing-Workshop/chapter1/README.md

 - Description: `test` evaluates the expression and, if it valuates to true, returns a zero exit status, otherwise it returns 1.
 - [Action Item]: What is the difference between `[[ expression ]]` and `[ expression ]`?
+  - double brackets enable additional functionality by allowing use of operators like `||` and `&&` rather than their flag counterparts
 #### seq
 - Syntax: `seq number`
 - Description: Writes the sequence `1..number` to standard output (separated by newlines).